 Administrative withdrawal is the involuntary withdrawal of a student as a result of official administrative action.
-This policy may be invoked when a student is unable or unwilling to request a voluntary withdrawal following the policy below.
+This policy may be invoked when a student is unable or unwilling to request a voluntary withdrawal following the policy below ("Withdrawal from School").